mclevey/CV/cv_mclevey.md

 \ind Co-organizer (with Marion Blute) and co-liaison (with Daphné Esquivel Sada) with the Canadian Sociological Association for the [Sociology of Science, Technology, and Knowledge Research Cluster](http://www.csa-scs.ca/files/webapps/csapress/sstk/)

-\ind Session Organizing: Sociology of Science and Knowledge (CSA Meetings, 2016, University of Calgary) , Political Sociology of Science (CSA Meetings, 2015, Carleton University), Sociology of Science (CSA Meetings, 2015, Carleton University), Sociology of Technology (CSA meetings, 2014, Brock University), Sociology of Culture (with Allyson Stokes, CSA meetings, 2014, Brock University)
+\ind Session Organizing: Panel on "Practical Advice on Communicating Sociological Research Effectively" (featuring: Rima Wilkes, Michael Haan, Karen Robson, Fuyuki Kurasawa, Sarah Wilkens-Laflamme, and Karen Foster, Ryerson University 2017), Sociology of Science and Knowledge (CSA Meetings, 2017, Ryerson), Sociology of Science and Knowledge (CSA Meetings, 2016, University of Calgary), Political Sociology of Science (CSA Meetings, 2015, Carleton University), Sociology of Science (CSA Meetings, 2015, Carleton University), Sociology of Technology (CSA meetings, 2014, Brock University), Sociology of Culture (with Allyson Stokes, CSA meetings, 2014, Brock University)

-\ind Peer Reviewing: *American Journal of Sociology*, *Sociological Theory*, *Social Studies of Science*, *Canadian Journal of Sociology*, *Methodological Innovations*, *Acta Sociologica*
+\ind Peer Reviewing (Journal Articles): *American Journal of Sociology*, *Sociological Theory*, *Social Studies of Science*, *Canadian Journal of Sociology*, *Methodological Innovations*, *Acta Sociologica*

+\ind Peer Reviewing (Grants): Evaluator for 2017 SSHRC Insight Development Grants Competition, Sociology & Demography

 ## University of Waterloo

 \ind 2016 Informal committee designing a Master's in Data Science program at the University of Waterloo, joint initiative of the Faculty of Arts and Faculty of Environment.
+\ind 2016-Present Member of Communications Outcomes Committee in the Faculty of Environment
 \ind 2016 Internal External Examiner for PhD Dissertation in the Department of Applied Mathematics, University of Waterloo.
 John Lang, "Mathematical Modelling of Social Factors in Decision Making Processes at the Individual and Population Levels."
 Dissertation Supervisors: Drs.
 Hans De Sterck and Daniel M. Abrams.
 \ind 2016 Internal External Examiner for PhD Dissertation in the Department of Philosophy, University of Waterloo.
 Benjamin Nelson, "The Depictions of Unwritten Law."
 Committee Members: Brian Orend, Heather Douglas, and Matt Doucet.